mjneary10/shaunagra-test/content/frames/memorial/custom-memorial-frame.md

 image ="/img/frames/memorial/custom-memorial-frame/custom-memorial-frame"

 description = "Losing a loved one even if it is expected is always extremely hard.
 Are you looking to have a special memorial frame made to give to a loved one or friend.
 Please contact me to discuss your options.
 I have made frames for baby loss, a bereavement of a husband & wife, to name a few.
-I can also cater for the loss of a pet.
-As this is such a hard time on a family, I do not post these particular frames up on my website or social media.
-To give you some ideas though, I have numerous embellishments suitable to use for such occasions e.g. Feathers, angel wings, pet paws, bones.
-I also do sympathy cards.
-You can have a look at my website for some of my general card designs."
+I can also cater for the loss of a pet."
 +++

 Loosing a loved one can be an extremely challenging time in someone's life.
 If you would like to organise a custom memorial frame which is handmade in Dublin, Ireland to honour and loved one that has passed please get in touch.
 I have made numerous personalised remembrance frames over the years.
 Out of respect for the families involved and as it is such a delicate and personal time, I do not put these frames up on my website.
 I have made bereavement frames for miscarriages, death of a loved one, death of fur babies to mention a few.
 In your sympathy frame you can choose to have (1) wooden tiles (2) printed version or (3) combination of both.
 A recent keepsake frame that I made included a beautiful, printed robin which I hand painted in similar colours to make the design really stand out.
 I also handmade a personalised card to match.
 If you would like a Celtic cross symbol included in a memorial frame do not hesitate to get in touch either.